Like in the original series, Friendship Is Magic has Loads and Loads of Characters. This page is to help keep track of them all.

 - Villain Takes an Interest: A rather dark example.
 After being confronted by Rarity, he says he's convinced that she could be the new Carrier of Wrath, and that while he had been initially fishing for information only, he'd come to fall in love with Rarity, and wanted to make her his Queen of Sin.

-Introduced as The Big Guy for the Shadowbolts, he is actually a changeling named Edward in the service of Christopher, and serves as the Carrier of Envy.
+Initially introduced as The Big Guy for the Shadowbolts, he is actually a changeling in the service of Christopher, and serves as the Carrier of Envy.
 He has a peculiar interest in Applejack.

 - Ambiguously Evil: It's unclear where he falls on the evil scale, as he so far simply acts as Christopher's loyal aid, his only personal interest being in Applejack.

-- Dragon with an Agenda: On the surface he may seem like one Luna's servants, he is actually one of Christopher's agents, specifically, the Carrier of Envy, tasked with finding information about Applejack and making sure Rainbow joins the Elements.
+- Dragon with an Agenda: Twofold.
+On the surface he may seem like one Luna's servants, he is actually one of Christopher's agents, specifically, the Carrier of Envy, tasked with finding information about Applejack and making sure Rainbow joins the Elements.
+Even then, he finds Christopher's actions rather extreme and confronts him on his true motives and past, and still considers Applejack his main point of concern.

 - Even Evil Has Standards: While he is Ambiguously Evil, he's clearly disturbed upon sensing the power of Berserker!Spike, and questions Christopher's decision to make Spike a Carrier of Sin so early since he could potentially destroy half the world.